Fleetwood Mac tribute concert supports mission of affordable housing for all

-Atlanta-based Fleetwood Mac tribute band Rumors will perform a benefit concert at Calhoun's GEM Theatre on Saturday, Feb.
-29, at 8 p.m. with ticket proceeds supporting Tiny House Hands Hands Up Inc. and its mission of affordable housing for all people and price points.
+Atlanta-based Fleetwood Mac tribute band Rumors will perform a benefit concert at Calhoun’s GEM Theatre on Saturday, Feb.
+29, at 8 p.m. with ticket proceeds supporting Tiny House Hands Up Inc. and its mission of affordable housing for all people and price points.

 Executive Director Cindy Tucker said similar concerts, including several over the last three years that have featured Rumors, have been Tiny House Hands Up’s biggest fundraisers.
 The money raised during them, she said, goes directly toward building affordable housing.